eHealthAfrica/aether-ckan-consumer/README.md

 The `--timeout` argument tells Docker how many seconds to wait before it kills the app when it is gracefully stopped.
 The default is 10 seconds.
-This should be specified based on how many CKAN portals are feed with data, and how much.
+This should be specified based on how many CKAN portals are configured, and how many datasets need to be feed with data.
 Because when the app is gracefully stopped, it will send all data processed from Kafka.

 ### Configuration